bloominstituteoftechnology/Sprint-Challenge-Single-Page-Apps/README.md

 _Display Data from a Server API_

-- [ ] Fetch a list of characters from the Rick and Morty API's Characters endpoint *`https://rickandmortyapi.com/api/character/`* and render them to the screen.
+- [ ] Fetch a list of characters from the Rick and Morty API's Characters endpoint _`https://cors-anywhere.herokuapp.com/https://rickandmortyapi.com/api/character/`_ and render them to the screen. _NOTE: https://cors-anywhere.herokuapp.com/ in front of the actual URL just let's us get around CORS errors that happen on the server._
 - [ ] You must display at least one element for each character.

 _Add a Router to this application using [React Router](https://reacttraining.com/react-router/web/guides/quick-start)._